beeper/platform-imessage/readme.md

 imessage> quit
 ```

-The shell will automatically subscribe to real time events (incoming messages etc.) unless you pass `--no-events`
+The shell will automatically subscribe to real-time events (incoming messages, etc.) unless you pass `--no-events`.

 > [!NOTE]
 > For arrow-up recall, in development, commands you run are recorded in plain text to `.cli.history.json` at the repo root.
 This includes the plaintext of any messages sent via `send`/`reply`/`edit`.
 Released builds do not persist shell history unless `IMESSAGE_CLI_HISTORY_FILE` is set.